 Wild About Stoats & Weasels: An Artist’s Perspective

 Small, swift and deeply secretive, stoats and weasels are hard to spot in the wild.
-But I have made it my mission to research these little-known mammals for a new series of paintings on exhibit in my gallery in Thixendale, North Yorkshire, from June 8th-30th.
+But I have made it my mission to research these little-known mammals for a new series of paintings on exhibit in my gallery in Thixendale, North Yorkshire.

 I’ve devoted the last five years to the intensive study of miniature mustelids living in my garden, getting to know by sight six generations of the same stoat family and even granting them nick names.